 A Strong Towns member did the math on the tax value per acre of his local Target in Fergus Falls, Minnesota.
 The numbers and visuals tell a powerful story about what a bad investment big box stores are for our cities.

 This photo essay of Colerain, Ohio, shows that, while we may say we value history or community or prosperity in our towns, the space we devote to things like big box stores, points in a very different direction.

 In McAllen, Texas, an old Walmart was turned into a public library.
 Is this a helpful model that other communities can follow when their big box stores empty out?
 It's certainly not one we should be counting on.
 Read this article to learn why.

-A side by side comparison shows the tax value per acre of big box stores compared with more compact traditional developments in Kansas City, KS.
+A side-by-side comparison shows the tax value per acre of big box stores compared with more compact traditional developments in Kansas City, Kansas.

 Trader Joe's stores apply a different model than the typical big box grocery.
 This article explores the impact, and the writer even praises Trader Joe's tight parking lots in this related post.

 Back in 2016, Strong Towns invited its readers to research the tax value per acre of big box stores in their communities and compare them to the value of downtown buildings.
 The results are a telling lesson in why big box is almost always a bad investment.